EvansUniverse/daisy-projects/README.md

 For more info, check out [the official Daisy examples repo](https://github.com/electro-smith/DaisyExamples).

 ## Contact me
-For bug reports, feature requests, diatribes, etc. you can reach out to me via:
+For questions, comments, bug reports, feature requests, diatribes, etc. you can reach me via:
 * evansuniversemusic@gmail.com
 * https://github.com/EvansUniverse
 * https://www.reddit.com/user/aromatic_raisin
 * Git issues

+As you can probably tell, I'm pretty new to C++, embedded, and Daisy.
+I would greatly appreciate any constructive criticism or advice on my code :)